 If you want to try a new style while stuck at home, Learntodance.com offers free online step-by-step tutorials in everything from tango to Irish step dancing.
 Or you can purchase a full course with a premium subscription for more advanced instruction, from $37–$147.

 Learn new choreography with easy-to-follow tutorials on DancePlug.
 There are combinations and technique exercises in classic styles like theater dance, lyrical, contemporary, ballet and jazz.
 The site also offers strength and conditioning workouts.
-Plans start at $29/month.
+Plans start at $8.25/month for an annual membership.

 Famed National Ballet of Canada star Svetlana Lunkina is behind the app 1on1 Ballet.
 AI technology records your movement—such as the position of your body in space, speed, angles, angular velocity—and compares it to a professional ballet dancer executing the same exercises, to help you analyze and correct your work.
 The app currently offers 59 different exercises.
 It's available on Google Play and the Apple Store, with in-app purchases.